SiminKoux/OmniPlane-official-implementation/README.md

 **Stage 2: Train for palette-based color decomposition on learned OmniPlane from stage 1**

-Before the color decomposition training, run the script below to extract palette on the learned OmniPlane as palette initialization for the stage 2.
+Before starting color decomposition training, run the script below to extract the palette from the learned OmniPlane, which will serve as the palette initialization for Stage 2.
 ```bash
 python main.py --config configs/omni/specific_instance/default.txt --palette_extract 1
 # For example